 The Britannia Hut is one of the most popular huts in the Swiss Alps – quite an achievement when you consider how many of them there are.
-Indeed every time I think I’ve written about all them, more appear.
-All the huts seem to have been built around the same ...
+It was built in 1912 while many other classic huts were also built around that time.
+I think it has to do with ...

-*Traversing Glaciers* Run by the Neuchâtel Swiss Alpine Club and located 3311 meters above sea level the Bertol Hut clings to a rocky outcrop in the higher reaches of the Swiss Alps.
+Run by the Neuchâtel Swiss Alpine Club and located 3311 meters above sea level the Bertol Hut clings to a rocky outcrop in the higher reaches of the Swiss Alps.
 It was build in Geneva and reassembled on the mountain between 1896 and 1898.
-In 1976 it was ...
+In 1976 it was rebuilt completely ...

-*Independent accommodation at the top of Europe* Arriving at Jungfraujoch station there is a sign proclaiming this to be the “top of Europe”.
-Operators, Jungfraubahn put the sign there being proud of the fact their railway includes the highest main line station in Europe.
+Arriving at Jungfraujoch station there is a sign proclaiming this to be the “Top of Europe”.
+Operators, Jungfraubahn put the sign there being proud of the fact their railway includes the highest mainline station in Europe.
 Trains pull through a tunnel somehow carved out of the solid rock and arrive ...

 This mountain hut is owned by the Swiss Alpine Club and lies 3240 meters above sea level overlooking a glacier pass.
 In order to get there, you have to hike across the glacier itself.
 Approach then, on the north side of the Lotschenlucke.
 The caretaker will see you from miles ...

-*Norway’s Highest Tourist Lodge* A joy for the ruddy-cheeked and strong-legged, this unique hotel is actually a cabin 2068m above sea-level and is Norway’s highest tourist lodge with views of the Hurrungane Mountains and ancient glaciers that reflect light from the long-shining summer sun.
-This remote lodge is only accessible ...
+A joy for the ruddy-cheeked and strong-legged, this unique hotel is actually a cabin 2068m above sea-level and is Norway’s highest tourist lodge with views of the Hurrungane Mountains and ancient glaciers that reflect light from the long-shining summer sun.
+This remote lodge is only accessible by foot.
+You will ...